Detect and correct fragmentation issues

 ALLOW_PAGE_LOCKS = ON)

-2. Execute the query below to confirm that the IX_Address_StateProvinceID index no longer has fragmentation greater than 50%.
+2. Select a New Query and Execute the following query to confirm that the IX_Address_StateProvinceID index no longer has fragmentation greater than 50%.

 USE AdventureWorks2017